Michael Le Vell: Career

 Le Vell began his acting career in the Oldham Theatre Workshop after taking an interest in amateur dramatics while at school.
 He had a guest role as paperboy Neil Grimshaw in Coronation Street.
 He then went on to appear in the BBC shows Fame is the Spur and One by One.

 Le Vell later attended an audition at Granada Studios for the series Scully, where he met casting director Judy Hayfield.
 Hayfield presumed that he was present to audition for Coronation Street, and asked him to return the following day to try out for a part.
 Le Vell was then offered the role of Kevin Webster.

 During the 1980s, Le Vell gained status as a gay icon because he wore tight jeans and had a moustache.
 Le Vell received a high volume of fan mail from gay fans.
 He later stated that his gay following diminished after he shaved off his moustache.
-His following resurfaced in 2005 after photos of him dressed as a woman for charity appeared in the Daily Mirror newspaper.
-26 years into playing Kevin, Le Vell said he would continue in the role because he still viewed it as "the best job on television".
+Twenty-six years into playing Kevin, Le Vell said he would continue in the role because he still viewed it as "the best job on television".

 Personal life

 Le Vell lives in Hale, Greater Manchester.
 He married actress Janette Beverley in October 1986, after she had featured alongside him in Coronation Street.
 They have two children together.
-In 2011, Le Vell and Beverley separated after 25 years together because they had become estranged from each other.
+In 2011, Le Vell and Beverley separated after 25 years together due to becoming estranged.

 Le Vell was a member of the celebrity football team All Stars, who play for charities.
 In 2007, he was hospitalised during a match.
 He was a director of Ratio Money, which went into administration on 12 April 2010.
 This business attempted to exploit a loophole in the Consumer Credit Act to allow people to avoid credit card debts.